 On starting over

-In January 2015 I submitted my poetry manuscript to the publisher for a spring release and expected to be happy.
+In January 2015, my first poetry manuscript was complete and on schedule for a spring release.
+I expected to be happy.
 Proud.
 Inspired.

 Instead, I felt empty.

-The next ten seconds changed the course of my life.
-In those moments I somehow mustered up enough courage and know-how to figure out what I needed to do, before landing myself into what could have become a deep, relentless depression.
+The next ten seconds likely changed the course of my life.
+In those moments, I mustered up enough courage and know-how to do exactly what I needed before landing into my inner well, better known as deep and relentless depression.

 What I did was write the following poem:

 as I stray from usual thoughts,

 my previous work is at least part-ways done;

 but not in the way a mom says